 ESD Brush Material Definitions & Properties

-Materials for static control of brushes are placed in one of three classes: Conductive, Dissapative, and Insulative.
+Materials for static control of brushes are placed in one of three classes: Conductive, Dissipative, and Insulative.
 Additionally, there is a commonly accepted category referred to as Antistatic.

-do not allow charges to move across their surfaces or through their volume.
+Insulative Brush Materials do not allow charges to move across their surfaces or through their volume.
 Charge placed in one spot on an insulative object will stay in that location.
 If a charged insulator is grounded, charges will not move to ground.
 Grounding is not an effective method of neutralizing insulators.
 Insulators can have both negatively and positively charged areas on the same object.
 Because insulators do not allow charge movement, they can accumulate massive amounts of charge.
 Static fields on insulators are not necessarily permanent; they will eventually be neutralized by gradual recombination with free ions.
 Insulative materials are defined as those having a surface resistivity of at least 1 x 1012 Ω/sq or a volume resistivity of at least 1 x 1011 Ω-cm.

-Antistatic Brush Materials as defined by the EIA and the ESD Association, refers to the property of a material that inhibits triboelectric charging.
+Antistatic (Anti-Static) Brush Materials as defined by the ESD Association, refers to the property of a material that inhibits triboelectric charging.
 A material that inhibits the generation of static charges [generally less than 200 volts] from triboelectric generation is classified as antistatic.
 These materials would be arranged in the triboelectric series near cotton, an electrically neutral material.
 Materials ordered in either side of cotton generate some static charge, but in very small amounts.
-Note: a material's anti-static characteristic does not necessarily correlate with its resistivity.
+Note: a material's antistatic characteristic does not necessarily correlate with its resistivity.
 An antistatic material can be conductive, dissipative, or even insulative.
-Only antistatic or dissipative antistatic materials should be used in ESD safe areas.
-Only contact with a conductive material can damage a charged device.
+Antistatic or dissipative materials should be used in ESD safe areas, while contact with a conductive material can damage a charged device.